Away from the Sun

-Away from the Sun is the second album by the American rock band 3 Doors Down, released by Universal Records on November 12, 2002.
+Away from the Sun is the second studio album by the American rock band 3 Doors Down, released by Universal Records on November 12, 2002.
 Three of its four singles—"When I'm Gone", "Here Without You", and "Away from the Sun"—entered the Billboard Hot 100, peaking at numbers four, five, and 62, respectively.
 The album received quadruple platinum certification by the Recording Industry Association of America (RIAA) on August 4, 2006.

 Background and production

 The Away from the Sun recording sessions took place during the summer of 2002 with producer and engineer Rick Parashar at London Bridge Studio in Seattle, Washington.
 Alex Lifeson, guitarist for the Canadian rock band Rush, performed live with 3 Doors Down in Biloxi, Mississippi during the premiere party for Away from the Sun.
 The album has sold eight million copies worldwide, including over four million in the US alone.